cjwinchester/sd-vendor-checkbook/README.md

-# South Dakota state vendor checkbook data
+# South Dakota vendor checkbook data
 Some Python to poke at the state of South Dakota's [checkbook-level vendor payment data](https://open.sd.gov/vendor.aspx).

 `fetch_latest_data.py` grabs the three files offered on the state website and combines them into one local file, `sd-vendor-checkbook.csv`.
 (Thereafter, the data fetched from the website is also combined with data cached in the local file, which is tracked with [`git-lfs`](https://git-lfs.github.com/).)